AdaCore/learn/content/courses/intro-to-ada/chapters/subprograms.rst

    the :ada:`Increment` function above in a file called :file:`increment.ada`.
    From the standard's perspective, this would be completely acceptable.

-   The GNAT toolchain, however, requires the following file structure:
+   The GNAT toolchain, however, requires the following file naming scheme:

    - files with the `.ads` extension contain the specification, while